Welcome to our store

 What is the benefit of a neurotransmitter test?

-Early Detection – Spotting imbalances early helps prevent or slow the development of more serious health issues.
+Prevention: Early identification of neuroendocrine imbalances may prevent or slow the development of more serious health problems.

 What happens when neurotransmitters are missing?